-“According to War Department records you have been designated as the emergency addressee of Pvt.
-Donald A. Dettmer who according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.
+“According to War Department records, you have been designated as the emergency addressee of Technician Fifth Grade Donald A. Dettmer, 20,600,472, who, according to the latest information available, was serving in the Philippine Islands at the time of the final surrender.

 Not long after receiving the first message, his wife received another message.

 “The Provost Marshal General directs me to inform you that you may communicate with your son, postage free, by following the inclosed instructions:

 “It is suggested that you address him as follows:

 “Pvt.
 Donald A. Dettmer, U.S. Army